antoniafeistel/BigData/README.md

 ## Scalability Analysis

 The scenarios are based on the fraud creation of the the Sparkov_Data_Generation/datagen.py script.
-In case of streaming the script creates multiple batches within an endless loop.
+In streaming scenario, the script creates multiple batches within an endless loop.

 Basic Details about the amount of data that is created:
 - 100 Customers